Ketone: Characterization

 An aldehyde differs from a ketone in that it has a hydrogen atom attached to its carbonyl group, making aldehydes easier to oxidize.
 Ketones do not have a hydrogen atom bonded to the carbonyl group, and are therefore more resistant to oxidation.
 They are oxidized only by powerful oxidizing agents which have the ability to cleave carbon–carbon bonds.

 Spectroscopy

-Ketones and aldehydes absorb strongly in the infra-red spectrum near 1700 cm−1.
-The exact position of the peak depends on the substituents.
+Ketones (and aldehydes) absorb strongly in the infra-red spectrum near 1750 cm−1, which is assigned to νC=O ("carbonyl stretching frequency").
+The energy of the peak is lower for aryl and unsaturated ketones.

 Whereas 1H NMR spectroscopy is generally not useful for establishing the presence of a ketone, 13C NMR spectra exhibit signals somewhat downfield of 200 ppm depending on structure.
 Such signals are typically weak due to the absence of nuclear Overhauser effects.
 Since aldehydes resonate at similar chemical shifts, multiple resonance experiments are employed to definitively distinguish aldehydes and ketones.

 Qualitative organic tests

 Ketones give positive results in Brady's test, the reaction with 2,4-dinitrophenylhydrazine to give the corresponding hydrazone.
 Ketones may be distinguished from aldehydes by giving a negative result with Tollens' reagent or with Fehling's solution.
 Methyl ketones give positive results for the iodoform test.
 Ketones also give positive results when treated with m-dinitrobenzene in presence of dilute sodium hydroxide to give violet coloration.